Mel GibsonJanuary 3, 2020

 Her first significant film role was in The Godfather in 1972 as transit Saturn was conjunct her natal Uranus.
-Francis Ford Coppola cast her because of her eccentricity, a trait associated with planet Uranus.
+Francis Ford Coppola cast her because of her eccentricity, a trait associated with the planet Uranus.
 Keaton would claim she was known as the “kooky actress” in the film industry.
-The film ended up becoming the highest grossing film of 1972 and would win the Best Picture Oscar of that year.
+The film ended up becoming the highest grossing film of 1972.
+It would also win the Best Picture Oscar of that year.
 Two years later as Jupiter squared her natal Uranus, she reprised her role for The Godfather II.

 “A male actor can fly a plane, fight a war, shoot a badman, pull off a sting, impersonate a big cheese in business or politics.
 A female can play a wife, play a whore, get pregnant, lose her baby, and, um, let’s see. . .Women are presumed to be dull. . .”
 Love, Life and La-De-Dah, TIME magazine, 26 September 1977.

 Keaton continued to rack up awards and accolades for Manhattan (1980), Reds (1981), Shoot the Moon (1983) and Marvin’s Room (1997).
 But as Jupiter again squared her natal Uranus, she won several awards for Something’s Gotta Give (2003).
 In it Keating plays a professional, divorced woman who, quite unusually, holds no bitterness for her ex-husband.